After a string of early victories, the future of the Commission Against Impunity for Corruption in Guatemala is very much in question.

 Honduran President Juan Orlando Hernández has been sworn in after a period of widespread unrest.
 His first order of business will be to deflect the mounting corruption allegations hounding his administration.

 Policymakers are still playing catch-up with recent advances in narco submarine technology.

-The Geopoliticalmonitor’s Christopher S. Ljungquist places last week’s arrest in the wider context of Mexico’s changing drug war.
+What does last week’s arrest mean in the wider context of Mexico’s changing drug war?

 Across Latin America, governments are hailing security gains against organized criminal groups.
 Yet in spite of more arrests, criminal networks are stronger and criminality just as pervasive, suggesting that another reality lies behind the numbers.